 - The Mole: When She-Hulk tries to meet Ultron, she meets his servant instead: The Vision

 - Murder Is the Best Solution: Subverted.
 Wolverine thinks that the best way to save reality from Ultron is to kill Hank Pym before he created it.
 However, this leads to magic winning over science, and Tony Stark in the new world chews him out for not just suggesting a way to kill Ultron being in-built.
-The resulting time travel causes untold destruction to The Multiverse.
+The resulting time travel throughout the storyline regarding the attempts to Set Right What Once Went Wrong causes untold destruction to The Multiverse.

 - Nothing Is the Same Anymore: Ultron returned and is ruling over a dystopian world.
 The conclusion causes a multiversal Mind Screw that sends various universal versions across dimensions, including Galactus to Ultimate Marvel and Angela to the prime Marvel Universe.

 - Nice Job Breaking It, Hero: Wolverine's jumps through time open a tear in the fabric of space and time, creating a Reality-Breaking Paradox.

 - Shown Their Work: After Wolverine killed Hank Pym before he could create Ultron, Bendis released a list that compiled of all of the changes that would come as a result of this - Whilst some are fairly obvious (Ultron, Vision or Victor Mancha never being created), some were less so (Nova & Star-Lord not sacrficing themselves to stop Thanos) or just obscure (The events of Nextwave never took place).

 - Terminator Twosome: Wolverine goes back in time, to kill Henry Pym before he creates Ultron.
 Sue Storm follows him, to try to convince him not to do that.
 Eventually, it is Wolverine who convinces her, who stands sad and does nothing while Wolverine does what he does best.